milescb/traccc-aaS/README.md

 The easiest way to build the custom backend is with the docker at `docker.io/milescb/triton-server:25.02-py3_gcc13.3`.
 Run this interactively with

 ```
+shifterimg pull milescb/triton-server:25.02-py3_gcc13.3
-shifter --module=gpu --image=milescb/tritonserver:triton-server:25.02-py3_gcc13.3
+shifter --module=gpu --image=milescb/triton-server:25.02-py3_gcc13.3
 ```

 or use your favorite docker application and mount the appropriate directories.

 ### Shared Library

-To run out of the box at `nersc`, an installation of `traccc` and the the backend can be found at `/global/cfs/projectdirs/m3443/data/traccc-aaS/software/prod/ver_03202024_traccc_v0.21.0/install`.
+To run out of the box at `nersc`, an installation of `traccc` and the the backend can be found at `/global/cfs/projectdirs/m3443/data/traccc-aaS/software/prod/ver_061825_tracccv0.23.0/installinstall`.
 To set up the environment, run the docker then set the following environment variables

 ```
 export DATADIR=/global/cfs/projectdirs/m3443/data/traccc-aaS/data
-export INSTALLDIR=/global/cfs/projectdirs/m3443/data/traccc-aaS/software/prod/ver_03202024_traccc_v0.21.0/install
+export INSTALLDIR=/global/cfs/projectdirs/m3443/data/traccc-aaS/software/prod/ver_061825_tracccv0.23.0/installinstall
 export PATH=$INSTALLDIR/bin:$PATH
 export LD_LIBRARY_PATH=$INSTALLDIR/lib:$LD_LIBRARY_PATH
 ```